 Avoid sitting on a straight-backed chair and working at a desk or table.
-Late in the Day Day

 Time of Day

 Research has proven that success in learning can be affected by the time of day in which you study.

 You have no strong preference for learning at a particular time of day.
 You are able to study and work equally well at any time, regardless of whether it is early or late.
 Because you have no strong preference, you do not need to follow any specific recommendations.